egberts/egberts.github.io-src/content/articles/verizon-network-ports-used.md

 I've got a Verizon residential cable setup where I placed a personal Linux router directly to the Verizon white box via Ethernet 10Base-1000 and CAT-5 cable.
 And I need to relocate this Actiontec media gateway router somewhere within my new home subnet and no longer in front of my personal router.

 Why would I do such a convoluted setup like this?
-Because, I like full control of my home network which is full of 802.1X devices, Bro IDS and various other pet projects related to network security.
+Because, I like full control of my home network which is full of 802.1X devices, Bro IDS and other pet projects related to network security.

 In order to do this, a complete remapping out the Verizon home network topology is necessary, complete with TCP/UDP, IP and Ethernet layer.

-I attached a 10-BaseT Ethernet --> HUB <-- so that Wireshark can be captured in its entirety and unchanged from default Verizon setup.
+I attached a 10-BaseT Ethernet --> HUB <-- so that Wireshark now capturs in its entirety and unchanged from default Verizon setup.
 In order to cut out the marketspeak to mere labels for this article, I use the following terms:

 * cable router - Actiontec broadband gateway router, provided by Verizon